Aghul language: Phonology

 Aghul makes, like many Northeast Caucasian languages, a distinction between tense consonants with concomitant length and weak consonants.
-The tense consonants are characterized by the intensiveness (tension) of articulation, which naturally leads to a lengthening of the consonant so they are traditionally transcribed with the length diacritic.
+The tense consonants are characterized by the intensiveness (tension) of articulation, which naturally leads to a lengthening of the consonant, so they are traditionally transcribed with the length diacritic.
 The gemination of the consonant itself does not create its tension, but morphologically tense consonants often derive from adjoining two single weak consonants.
-Some Aghul dialects have an especially large number of permitted initial tense consonants.
+Some Aghul dialects have a large number of permitted initial tense consonants.